uhop/stream-chain/README.md

     ]]));
   ```
 * *(since 2.1.0)* `many(array)` is a helper factory function, which is used to wrap arrays to be interpreted as multiple values returned from a function.
-  At the moment it is redundant: you can use a simple array to indicate that, but a naked array is being depricated and in future versions it will be passed as is.
+  At the moment it is redundant: you can use a simple array to indicate that, but a naked array is being deprecated and in future versions it will be passed as is.
   The thinking is that using `many()` is better indicates the intention.
 Additionally, in the future versions it will be used by array of functions (see above).
   ```js
   const {chain, many} = require('stream-chain');